magento/pwa-studio/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Please describe in detail how you tested your changes. -->
 <!--- Include details of your testing environment, and the tests you ran to -->
 <!--- see how your change affects other areas of the code, etc. -->
+TODO: Please describe in detail how you tested your changes.

 ## Screenshots / Screen Captures (if appropriate):